What is the TLC diet and can it improve your heart health?

 What is cholesterol?

 Cholesterol is a natural fatty substance in your blood.
 It’s produced in the liver and it is also in some of the foods we eat.
 Cholesterol is important to keep the cells in our bodies healthy, but having high cholesterol means you have too much in your blood.
-This increases your risk of heart disease, heart attack and stroke.
+This increases your likelihood of heart disease, heart attack and stroke.

 Proteins in the blood carry cholesterol around the body to the cells that need it.
-When cholesterol and proteins combine, they're called lipoproteins - and there are two main types.
+When cholesterol and proteins combine, they're called lipoproteins.

 How to follow the TLC diet